dchen327/insearchof/README.md

 To emulate our database for tests, we use the Firebase-emulator.
 Install firebase using `npm install firebase`.
 You must then initialize the current working directory as a Firebase project using `firebase init`.
 You will be given several Firebase features.
 Please select `Firestore` and `storage`.
 You only need to do this once!
-Then type `firebase emualtors:start`.
+Then type `firebase emulators:start`.
 You can check the Firestore emulator here: `http://127.0.0.1:4001/firestore` and the Storage emulator here: `http://127.0.0.1:4001/storage`.
 To run the tests, change your current directory to InSearchOf and type `python .\api\{test_file}.py`, where `test_file` can be `catalog_test`, `insearchof_test`, `sellList_test`, or `profiles_test`.